becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 Taint and label the infrastructure worker nodes as described in [Labeling and tainting worker nodes for Elasticsearch](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereqs_label_es_workers.html).

+Make sure all network traffic can flow beteen the nodes.
+Add the security group of the worker nodes to the security group of the infrastructure nodes and vice versa.

 ## 1.5 Create a AWS EFS Storage and Storage Class